equilibria-xyz/perennial-v2/runbooks/MIGRATION_v2.3.md

 ### Update sub-oracles to v2.3-based oracles implementations

-A new PythOracle implementation will be deployed with this release.
+New PythFactory and CryptexFactory implementations will be deployed with this release.
 A standard sub-oracle update is required on each market's oracle to transition to the new sub-oracles.

 Must also register each market with its oracle via `Oracle.register(market)`.
 This step must be done whenever launching a new oracle going forward as well.